xanmanning/vagrant-kubernetes-cluster/README.md

 ### Why?

-Whilst learning to administrate Kubernetes with Minikube is a great starting point, I wanted to start learning how to provision and administrate a cluster, in particular a "bare-metal" cluster.
+Whilst learning to administrate Kubernetes with Minikube and KIND is a great starting point, I wanted to start learning how to provision and administrate a cluster, in particular a "bare-metal" cluster.

 To make things easy, I have used my K3s role to configure this as a Rancher K3s cluster.